 As children become more secure from the scaffolds that have been put in place to support their writing they will begin to write more fluently and confidently.
 All staff have high expectations for all children to achieve and develop their writing skills.
 Writing is structured and scaffolded to allow all children to achieve in guided, independent and extended writing.

-In Reception children begin to use their phonic knowledge more confidently in their writing.
+In Reception, children begin to use their phonic knowledge more confidently in their writing.
 They will learn to write for different purposes, such as labels or a story.
 To begin with, children write words and short phrases which can be read by themselves and an adult.
 Over time children are taught to write short sentences that make sense.
-In KS1 children are taught to write in full sentences which are correctly punctuated with a capital letter and full stop.
+In Key Stage One children are taught to write in full sentences which are correctly punctuated with a capital letter and full stop.

 Children’s vocabulary bank is built upon daily, with frequent opportunities to retrieve in order to ensure new words and definitions become embedded into children’s long-term memory and are applied automatically.
 Through exposure to high quality texts, both during reading and writing sessions, children will develop their knowledge of effective language choices, encouraging them to read as a writer and write as a reader.
 Children are taught about the intent of different words and phrases, for example, positive or negative intent, and they explore a variety of synonyms of words, rank ordering them by intensity.
 Children are praised for using this vocabulary effectively in their writing.

 Children are taught about the morphology of different words linked to root words, prefixes and suffixes are they are encouraged to select the correct phoneme/spelling rule when spelling words in their writing.